 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Orbit on March 1, 2012 and has 341 pages.
+This steampunk that was published by Orbit on March 1, 2012 and has 341 pages.